Kaia Kanepi: 2022: Australian Open quarterfinal, top 30 year-end

-2023–2024: Loss of form, out of top 500
+2023–2024: Loss of form, hiatus

 Kanepi started her 2023 season in 2023 Adelaide.
 At the first tournament, she lost in the second round to Markéta Vondroušová.
 At the second tournament, she fell in the final round of qualifying to Sorana Cîrstea.
 However, she earned a lucky loser spot into the main draw.
 She was defeated in the second round by ninth seed and world No. 11, Paula Badosa.
 Seeded 31st and last year quarterfinalist at the 2023 Australian Open, she lost in the first round to Australian wildcard Kimberly Birrell in a three-set match lasting two hours and 32 minutes.
 Due to her not defending her quarterfinalist points from last year, her ranking fell from No. 29 to No. 47.

 In February, Kanepi played at the 2023 Dubai Championships.
 She was eliminated from the tournament in the first round by qualifier Viktoriya Tomova.
 In March, she competed at Indian Wells where she lost in the first round to Aliaksandra Sasnovich.
 In Miami, she lost in the first round to Camila Giorgi in a match with three tiebreaks, lasting three hours and 32 minutes, tied for the longest match of the season so far.

 Kanepi started her clay-court season at the 2023 Charleston Open, and lost in the first round to Madison Brengle.
 In Madrid, she was defeated in the first round by Spanish qualifier, Irene Burillo Escorihuela, in three sets.
 As the top seed at the 2023 Wiesbaden Open, she lost in the second round to Dalila Jakupović.
 In Rome, she lost her first-round match to Markéta Vondroušová.